Overview

 Project Goals

 The primary goal of Noir is to bridge the gap between static code analysis and dynamic security testing.
-By providing a comprehensive and accurate list of an application's endpoints, Noir enables DAST tools to perform more thorough and effective scans.
+By providing a comprehensive and accurate list of an application's endpoints—including those that are hidden or undocumented—Noir enables DAST tools to perform more thorough and effective scans.

 In the future, we plan to expand our support for more languages and frameworks, improve the accuracy of our analysis, and further leverage AI and LLMs to enhance our capabilities.